Learn about the surprisingly powerful skin care benefits of dandelion, and how to use it in DIY skin care. Plus an easy

 The spent flower heads can be added to the compost pile.
 The resulting oil is skin care gold!

 To use: Add dandelion-infused oil to DIY salves, balms (including lip balm), lotions, creams, and soap.

 For facial products, exchange sunflower oil for grapeseed oil or evening primrose oil.
 Follow the same procedure above.

-Shelf life: Infused oils generally have a shelf life approximately 6 to 12 months
+Shelf life: Infused oils generally have a shelf life of approximately 6 to 12 months